-Which is better to use on icy walkways, sand or salt?
+What is better to use on icy sidewalks?
+Sand or salt?
 The answer is both.
 Sand and salt serve two separate functions.
-Sand creates traction while salt raises the melting point of ice.
+Sand creates traction on the ground while salt raises the melting point of the ice.
 Both of these options are fairly inexpensive and abundantly available.
 However, sand and salt can be very damaging on a residential landscape if used in excess.
 For homeowners with boulevard gardens or permeable pavement, sand and salt may cause more damage than good.

 What effect does salt have on plants?
 Excess amounts of salt on plants can be severely damaging to the growth and overall health.
-When the ice or snow melts in spring time, all of the salt drains into the soil and absorbed into the plant.
+When the ice or snow melts in spring, all the salt drains into the soil and is absorbed into the plant.
 Plants and grass near walkways, driveways, and streets are especially susceptible.
-The plant’s growth can be stunted, withered leaves, and in extreme cases you may find plants completely dead.
+The plant’s growth can be stunted, leaves withered, and in extreme cases you may find plants completely dead.
 Learn how to protect plants from winter damage.

-For those living in cold climates such as Minnesota, de-icing is a necessity, almost a way of life from December to March.
+For those living in cold climates such as Minnesota, de-icing is a necessity.
+It's almost a way of life from December to March.
 Salt damage is difficult to avoid when salt keeps being spread and snow keeps being dumped from shovels, snow blowers, and snow plows.
 All hope is not lost for those poor plants though.
 Here is a list of plants that are rated Tolerant or Moderately Tolerant to the negative effects of salt:

 - Coral Bells